1932 Facts, Fun Trivia and History

 Radio City Music Hall opened on December 27, 1932.
 The first show featured Ray Bolger (vaudeville song-and-dance man, Wizard of Oz‘s Scarecrow) and dancing great Martha Graham.

 Neils Bohr was gifted a house with free beer for life on winning the Nobel Prize.
-A beer pipeline was connected from the Carlsberg brewery next door to this house.
-Bohr stayed there from 1932 until his death in 1962.
+A beer pipeline was connected to this house from the Carlsberg brewery next door.
+Bohr stayed there from 1932 until he died in 1962.

 Physics – Werner Karl Heisenberg